lidofinance/lido-cosmos-hub-contracts/README.md

 ```

 This performs several optimizations which can significantly reduce the final size of the contract binaries, which will be available inside the `artifacts/` directory.

-## Documentation

-Check you the documentation at https://lidofinance.github.io/cosmos-docs/.

 ## License